umergh7/Predicting-Body-Fat-Percentage/README.md

 Forearm circumference (cm)
 Wrist circumference (cm)

-The goal of this study is to further understand the correlation these different body measurements with body fat percentages.
-Further exploration of this project can be to use this data to develop a model to predict the body density.
-Then using Siri's equation to predict the body fat percentage.
+The goal of this study is to further understand the correlation these different body measurements with body fat percentages and determine a model to predict body fat percentage.
+There are multiple ways to determine body fat percentage ranging from skinfold calipers, digital body fat monitors, and body composition analyzers - all of which can be innacurate and expensive.
+This project aims to deliver a model to predict body fat percentage with a reasonable amount of accuracy.